What is a Protected Disclosure?

 Alternatives to making a Protected Disclosure?

-Council is legislatively required to establish written PROTECTED_DISCLOSURES_PROCEDURES.pdf(PDF, 711KB) to facilitate the making, handling and notification of protected disclosures that relate to itself and its employees and officers.
+Council is legislatively required to establish written Protected Disclosures Procedures(PDF, 461KB) to facilitate the making, handling and notification of protected disclosures that relate to itself and its employees and officers.

 The Protected Disclosure Act 2012 enables people to make disclosures about improper conduct within the public sector without fear of reprisal.
 The Act aims to ensure openness and accountability by encouraging people to make disclosures and protecting them when they do.